chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     weight = 70
 +++

 Chef Supermarket is the site for cookbooks.
 It provides a searchable cookbook repository and a friendly web UI.
 This page will discuss the integration of Supermarket with Automate HA setup.
-The setup will be done using On-Premises along with AWS Managed Services, OpenSearch, and PostgreSQL.
+The setup will be done using On-Premises, AWS Managed Services, OpenSearch, and PostgreSQL.

 ## Pre-requisites

-1. To start with the supermarket integration, firstly use the `chef-automate` binary to create an **Airgap Installation Bundle (`.aib`)** on an internet connected host.
-Refer to the [System Requirement](/automate/system_requirements/) page for the hardware and software requirement.
+1. To start with the supermarket integration, firstly, use the `chef-automate` binary to create an **Airgap Installation Bundle (`.aib`)** on an internet-connected host.
+Refer to the [System Requirement](/automate/system_requirements/) page for the hardware and software requirements.
 You can also refer to the [Airgapped Installation](/automate/airgapped_installation/) page for the validation of airgapped installation.

 1. SSH into to your ec2 instance as the root user and download the Chef Automate command-line tool from the current release channel.